 On October 15, 2015, the Company, through TMI, entered into a Lease and Water Use Agreement to lease the water rights to certain locations in Meagher County, Montana for a term of 30 years.
 The Company shall pay the owner the sum of US\$20,000 per year, increasing to US\$100,000 year upon actual mining and production of minerals at the Black Butte Copper property.
 The Company can terminate the lease and water use agreement at its option.

-During the six month period ended December 31, 2021, the Company paid \$25,387 (2020-\$26,372) in accordance with the terms of this agreement.
+During the three month period and the year ended September 30, 2021 and June 30, 2021, the Company paid \$25,387 and \$26,372, respectively, in accordance with the terms of this agreement.

 iv) Mining Lease Agreement